Skip to Main Content

 Additional Helpful Steps Faculty Could Consider

 Students may request accessible documents through Office of AccessABILITY.
 However, fully remediating some PDFs can be very complex and time consuming.
-Research shows students with disabilities commonly do not obtain fully accessible PDFs.
-Beyond steps 1 to 3 above, faculty can help by:
+Research suggests students with disabilities commonly do not obtain fully accessible PDFs.
+Beyond the steps listed above, faculty can help by:

 • Avoid using PDFs when possible.
-HTML, EPUB, Microsoft Office docs and Googledocs are typically preferable if available.
+If available, HTML, EPUB, Microsoft Office docs and Googledocs are typically preferable and more compliant with accessibility standards.
 However, if you are working directly with an individual with a disability, ask about their preferences if possible.
-In some situations, they may prefer PDFs due to familiarity with the format, if the PDF is relatively clear and accessible.
+In some situations, they may prefer PDFs due to familiarity with the format or other reasons, if the PDF is relatively clear and accessible.

-• Understand that students with some disabilities need extra time to have Office of AccessABILITY or others remediate PDFs.
+• Understand that if PDFs are not fully remediated, students with some disabilities need extra time to have Office of AccessABILITY or others remediate PDFs.
 Understand students with visual disabilities and others may not have access to identifiable page numbers, section headings, table organization, footnotes, graphs, images and more in PDFs.
 Communicate with students about this as you think relevant.

 • Offer to write descriptions of any images, diagrams, graphs or tables contained in PDFs that you consider necessary in order for students to have equal access to your intended learning outcomes.
 Office of AccessABILITY may assist but faculty are sometimes the only subject experts capable of doing this accurately.
-Preparing ahead is ideal, but this is often done when a student with a relevant disability (e.g. a visual disability) needs this.
+Preparing ahead is ideal.
+This is often done when a student with a relevant disability (e.g. a visual disability) needs this, but it can be time consuming when a need arises.